aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

 ``handle_DATA(session, envelope)``
     Called during ``DATA`` after most processing of the data has occurred.
-    Hooks can inspect the converted
+    Hooks can inspect or change the converted data by looking at ``envelope.content``.

-    This method is called on the handler so that it can process the incoming ``DATA`` bytes.
-The ``session`` and ``envelope`` arguments are described below.
-It returns the status string to pass back to the client.
-If status is not given (e.g. it is None), then the string ``"250 OK"`` is used as the status.
+In addition to the SMTP command hooks, the following hooks can also be implemented by handlers.
+They have a different signature and don't need to return any status.
+Both methods are called synchronously.

 ``handle_tls_handshake(session)``
-    (*optional*, *synchronous*) If implemented, and if SSL is supported, this handler method gets called during the TLS handshake phase of ``connection_made()``.
-It should return a boolean which specifies whether the handshake failed or not.  ``session`` is an instance of the Session_ object.
+    If implemented, and if SSL is supported, this handler method gets called during the TLS handshake phase of ``connection_made()``.
+It should return a boolean which specifies whether the handshake failed or not.

 ``handle_exception(error)``
-    (*optional*, *synchronous*) If implemented, this method is called when any error occurs during the handling of a connection (e.g. if an ``smtp_COMMAND()`` command raises an exception).
+    If implemented, this method is called when any error occurs during the handling of a connection (e.g. if an ``smtp_<command>()`` method raises an exception).
 The exception object is passed in.
 Note that as part of the ``SMTP`` dialog, if an exception occurs, a 500 code will be returned to the client.

 .. _sessions_and_envelopes: